rajatroel/bot-files/README.md

 1. **Instagram Accounts:** Log in to all your working VIP Instagram accounts inside the official **Instagram app**, and ensure they are added to `@SmmKingdomTasksBot`.

 2. **App Pinning / Locking:** After completing the whole setup, lock both **Termux** and **MacroDroid** in your phone's Recent Apps (App Switcher) screen so Android's memory manager never kills them.

+**CRUCIAL:** You must grant every single permission requested during the setup process for the automation to function properly.
+When Termux, MacroDroid, or ZArchiver prompt you for access—such as Camera, Files/Storage, Accessibility, or Display Over Other Apps—do not skip or deny any of them.
+If even one permission is missed, Android will restrict the background processes and the bot will fail to execute tasks.

 ---

 ## 🔑 Section 2: Step 1 — Generate Telegram API ID & Hash